vinivendra/Gryphon/translatingANewiOSAppToAndroid.md

 #### Step 2: Create the Android project

 Let's do the same for Android now.
-Open Android Studio and click `Start a new Android Studio project`.
+Open Android Studio and click `Create New Project`.

 ![Android Studio's starting window](assets/images/iOS/android1.png)